Historic Sites of Manitoba: Alcester School No. 380 (Municipality of Grassland)

 The Alcester School District was organized formally in February 1887 and a school building operated at SE18-5-19W and NE15-5-19W.
-After the school closed in 1954, its building was moved to the village of Minto, in the Rural Municipality of Whitewater, where it was used as the local Legion Hall.
+After the school closed in 1954, its building was moved to Minto, in what is now the Municipality of Grassland, where it was used as the local Legion Hall.

 Among the teachers who worked at Alcester School was James E. Scarrow.